SameDifference/slate/README.md

 Now use:

-    ##list
+    %%list%%

-In a slate block to reference the list.
+To reference the list.